-Exclusions Those risk, perils, or classes of insurance with respect to which the reinsurer will not pay loss or provide reinsurance, notwithstanding the other terms and conditions of reinsurance.
+Those risk, perils, or classes of insurance with respect to which the reinsurer will not pay loss or Exclusions provide reinsurance, notwithstanding the other terms and conditions of reinsurance.

-Expense override An amount paid to a ceding company in addition to the acquisition cost to compensate for overhead expenses.
+An amount paid to a ceding company in addition to the acquisition cost to compensate for overhead Expense override expenses.

-Frequency The number of claims occurring during a given coverage period.
+The number of claims occurring during a given coverage period.
+Frequency underwriting activities.

-Funds at Lloyd's Funds of an approved form that are lodged and held in trust at Lloyd's as security for a member's underwriting activities.
 They comprise the members' deposit, personal reserve fund and special reserve fund and may be drawn down in the event that the member's syndicate level premium trust funds are insufficient to cover his liabilities.
 The amount of the deposit is related to the member's premium income limit and also the nature of the underwriting account.